Advice for Taking Care of Elderly Parents at Home

 Remember to take care of yourself

 This is hard on you.
-Being a caregiver is a big responsibility, and ignoring your own needs hurts both you and the people you're caring for.
-Watch for signs of caregiver stress—sadness, loss of interest in things you normally enjoy, sleep problems, changes in eating, body aches.
+Caregiving is a big responsibility, and ignoring your own needs hurts both you and the people you're caring for.
+Watch for signs of caregiver stress: sadness, loss of interest in things you normally enjoy, trouble sleeping, changes in appetite, aches you can't explain.
 These are real, and they matter.
 You can't support your family well if you're burned out.
 Set realistic goals.
 Ask for help when you need it.
 Accept that you can't do everything.
-Doing so protects your own well-being and makes you a better caregiver.
+That's not giving up.
+It protects your own well-being and makes you a better caregiver.

 Adult children often wonder why aging parents resist help.
 Usually it's not stubbornness.
 It's fear of losing control, grief about what they can no longer do, or shame about needing assistance.
 When you understand where your parent is coming from, you can talk to them more effectively and find solutions that actually work.